SethAPen/docker-and-rails-api/production_templates/README.md

   ```

 - You should now have all you need to pull you images and deploy them into a production environment with https certs from [Let's Encrypt](https://letsencrypt.org/).

+  If something isn't working for you or you found an error, please raise an issue on the github repository.